Utah State University: Outdoor recreation and campus surroundings

 USU's main campus in Logan, Utah, and the city of Logan have received several accolades, including being named the "Best College Town" for the 2019–2020 school year and "Most Beautiful Campus in Utah."

 Directly adjacent to the campus are Logan Canyon and the Cache National Forest, which provide opportunities for hiking, camping, and skiing.
 Logan Canyon also serves as the main route to Beaver Mountain Ski Resort and Bear Lake, both of which are popular among students for winter sports and summer activities.
 Students often visit these nearby areas for recreational activities such as kayaking, paddleboarding, fishing, and skiing.
 The USU Outdoor Recreation Program supports these activities by renting equipment for camping, water sports, mountain sports, and winter sports, as well as providing trail maps and local expertise.

 Several notable sites are located on or near campus property.
 First Dam, a small research reservoir situated at the mouth of Logan Canyon, is a popular spot for paddleboarding, kayaking, and fishing.
 The Logan Country Club, adjacent to the campus, is home to the university's men's golf team.
 Additionally, the Utah Water Research Laboratory is a key research facility near Logan Canyon.

 In the broader region, students have access to other ski resorts, such as Powder Mountain and Cherry Peak Resort, as well as local golf courses, lakes, and reservoirs, including Hyrum Reservoir at Hyrum State Park.
 Many students take advantage of Utah's YETI ski pass, which allows limited access to all of Utah's ski resorts.
 Weekend getaways to Yellowstone National Park, Teton National Park, and Lava Hot Springs are also popular due to their proximity to Logan.

+Utah State University Eastern and USU Blanding

+In addition to its main campus in Logan, Utah State operates two separate residential campuses: one in Price (USU Eastern) and another in Blanding.